hugorodgerbrown/django-highrise/README.rst

 Tests
 -----

-There is a test suite, please bear in mind that it will only run within the context of a django app.
+There is a test suite, and a test_settings.py file that is (I think) the smallest I could get away with and still run the tests.
+It includes DATABASES, INSTALLED_APPS and LOGGING (because django_highrise logs error using logging).
+The database setting is for sqlite3, so no additional software is required.

+The repository includes a modified manage.py and test_settings.py that enable the tests to be run in isolation (i.e. you could download the source repo and run the tests direct from the command line using ``python manage.py test``).
+These files are *not* included in the package, as it is assumed that the app will be used within the context of an existing Django site, in which case the site settings would suffice.